toastal/registry/README.md

   New packages are referenced [in this file](./new-packages.json), while all the packages from the Bower registry are referenced [here](./bower-packages.json)
 - we have drafted how the registry should behave, what's the API, how things will look like, etc (this document)
+- we set up the first [storage backend](#Storage-backends), maintained by the Packaging Team

+-- TODO: who's the packaging team?

 What is happening right now:
 - we're figuring out the last details of [the package `Manifest`](#The-Package-Manifest), which is the big blocker for proceeding further, since it will be baked into all the tarballs uploaded to the storage.
-- setting up a [storage backend](#Storage-backends) maintained by the Packaging Team
 - writing up the [CI code](#The-Registry-CI) to import the Bower packages as described above

 What will happen after this: